Large time asymptotics for partially dissipative hyperbolic systems without Fourier analysis: application to the nonlinearly damped p-system: Main results and methodology

 \begin{itemize}

-\item The time-decay rates obtained for $U$ in Theorem \ref{ThmDecayGeneral1} are optimal as they coincide with the rates of the heat equation, see \eqref{heatdecay2} in Lemma \ref{lemmaheat0}. \item In the context of fluid mechanics, condition \eqref{a11} typically implies that the velocity equilibrium satisfies $\bar{u}=0$.
+\item In the context of fluid mechanics, the condition \eqref{a11} typically implies that the velocity equilibrium satisfies $\bar{u}=0$.
 It is a natural condition when $U_1$ is a scalar (like e.g. the fluid density) as it is always satisfied up to the Galilean change of frame $(x,t)\rightarrow (x-A_{1,1}t,t)$, see \cite[p.
-6]{Arnold}. \item The assumption $X_0<\infty$ is a stronger condition than the $L^1$ assumption usually used in Fourier-based approaches, but it allows for faster decay rates.
-For $\mu=1/2$, which is an inaccessible limit case for our method, the rate in $\eqref{decay111}_1$ would correspond to the one recovered with Fourier analysis and for initial data belonging to $L^1$, cf. Lemma \ref{appendix1}.
+6]{Arnold}. \item When $1/2<\mu\leq 1$, the assumption $X_0<\infty$ is a stronger condition than the $L^1$ assumption usually used in Fourier-based approaches, but allows for faster decay rates.
+For $\mu=1/2$, the rate in $\eqref{decay111}_1$ would correspond to the one recovered with Fourier analysis and for initial data belonging to $L^1$, cf. Lemma \ref{appendix1}.